A decision-theoretic approach to dealing with uncertainty in quantum mechanics

 on (linear) real functionals~\(\Gamma\colon\measurements\to\reals\), then it follows from \cref{eq:supnorm}, \labelcref{ax:lower:prevision:more:bounds} and \labelcref{ax:prevision:norm} that

 they're bounded and therefore continuous, as also shown directly in the proof of \labelcref{ax:linprev:homogeneity} above.

-For these reasons, these self-conjugate coherent lower previsions can also be seen as the \emph{coherent previsions} in the sense considered by Bruno de Finetti; see for instance Refs.~\cite{finetti1937} and \cite[Ch.~3 and App.]{finetti19745}.
-We denote the set of all such coherent previsions on~\(\measurements\) by~\(\linprevs\).
+For all these reasons, our coherent previsions can also be seen as coherent previsions or fair prices in Bruno de Finetti's sense; see for instance Refs.~\cite{finetti1937} and \cite[Ch.~3 and App.]{finetti19745}.
 Coherent previsions on real Hilbert spaces are indeed the probability models envisaged by de Finetti, but we must caution against interpreting them without further ado as expectation operators associated with a (finitely additive) probability on some sample space, as this is an interpretational step that asks for further justification, which isn't provided by our argumentation above; see also the discussion further on in \cref{sec:a:warning}.

-Interestingly, we can use the coherent previsions, or rather, sets of them, to characterise the coherent \emph{lower} previsions.
+Interestingly, we can use the coherent previsions, or rather, sets of them, to characterise the coherent \emph{lower} previsions, of which they're special cases.
 Taking the lower envelope of \emph{any} non-empty set of coherent previsions~\(\solp\subseteq\linprevs\) leads to a coherent lower prevision~\(\lowprev[\solp]\group{\bolleke}\coloneqq\inf\cset{\linprev\group{\bolleke}}{\linprev\in\solp}\).
 But, even stronger than this, it's a consequence of the Hahn--Banach theorem (or, in this finite-dimensional context, of Minkowski's hyperplane separation theorem) that any coherent lower prevision~\(\lowprev\) is the lower envelope of a (non-empty) \emph{convex and closed}\footnote{\dots\ in the (so-called weak\(^\star\)) topology of pointwise convergence on the set of all linear functionals on the linear space~\(\measurements\).} set of coherent previsions~\(\linprevs(\lowprev)\), uniquely defined by

 in the sense that